 The Grove had a hugely successful first year, with membership growing to 85 people from a diverse mix of backgrounds and demand for pallet boxes (some of which are allocated to individuals, others used for communal fruit and vegetable growing) soon exceeding supply.
 Working to ethics of growing organically, fostering a sense of community and utilising varied skills, the group have enjoyed growing and sharing good food and the social benefits of gardening together.

 Given the popularity of the garden, the group reached agreement with Grosvenor to enlarge it and in February 2014 a further 200m2 was added, giving space for more pallet boxes and perhaps a polytunnel.
-Having seen what has been achieved so far, a local authority controlled company who own a different part of the former brewery site have now also agreed to make land available to the gardening group on a meanwhile-use basis and plans for “the Grove 2” are being developed.
+Having seen what has been achieved so far, a local authority controlled company who own a different part of the former brewery site have now also agreed to make land available to the gardening group on a meanwhile-use basis.
+“The Grove 2” was opened in 2014, but then in a perfect example of what a mobile garden should be, was moved to another site in 2016 and became Grove in the Park.
+A third site in Summerhall is in development in 2018.
+Meanwhile, the first site is still going strong!

 Read more about the Grove community garden at http://grovecommunitygarden.wordpress.com/